 And here are the reasons why:

 The people they met at the door responded very positively.
 Members at Living Hope were trained to joyfully and confidently share who they are, where they are from, and give a reason why they are at the door.
-The learned how to transition to sharing a short proclamation of the gospel, the provided a call to action with an invitation to come to a worship service.
+The learned how to transition from sharing a short proclamation of the gospel to providing a call to action with an invitation to come to a worship service.